p0ntan/jsramverk-train-controller/README.md

 #### Frontend (Vue)

-For testing the frontend cypress is used for end to end testing.
-Testing uses the api and also the 'test' database in the Atlas Cloud.
+For frontend testing cypress is used for end to end testing.
+Testing uses the API and also the 'test' database in the Atlas Cloud.
 Therefor the backend needs to be started locally in 'test-mode'.
 To run the test the commands below is needed to be run, which is also the way it's done during continuous integration.

 ```
 # Stand in /backend folder.